Vietnam.vn - Nền tảng quảng bá Việt Nam

 3. Visit the Museum of Ethnology

-4. Lost among the 36 streets
+4. Lost in the 36 streets of Hanoi

-A small alley in the old town
+A small alley in the old town.

 PHOTO: GETTY

-5. Morning at the Lake
+5. Morning by the lake

-Hoan Kiem Lake on a foggy morning
+Hoan Kiem Lake on a misty morning

 PHOTO: LUU QUANG PHO

-6. Watch water puppetry
+6. Watch a water puppet show.

-7. Stroll around Banana Island
+7. Take a stroll around Banana Island

 8. Visit Thang Long Imperial Citadel